Cumulocity-IoT/cumulocity-SmartKanban/README.md

 # Cumulocity Example on how to trigger Events with an Amazon Dashbutton for a Smart Kanban System
 This is an example for sniffing data packages inside a network and filtering connection packages.
 This can be used e.g. to make Amazon Dashbuttons trigger Events and thus whole actions in Cumulocity.
 In this example I used an Amazon Dashbutton, since they are cheap and easy to use (see section).
-The Event how ever can be used as a Smart Kanbas inside a storage system as a real industrial IoT example.
+The Event however can be used as a Smart Kanbas inside a storage system as a real industrial IoT example.
 However any other device registartion can be used such as iPhones within a network or Laptops.
 Some manufactures due to energy saving reasons deactivate the connection to the wireless network such that a "new" device within the network might not be "new" within the network.
 Be carefull!

 You can use the APAMA Analytics Builder to create rules around the incoming event such as Alarming or measurement creation.